Public Speaking and Workshops

 5. Good communication skills are a key component of creating a healthy partnership.
 A strong business partnership is built on an open communicating relationship and meeting on a regular basis to share grievances, review roles, and provide constructive criticism.
 We will discuss and practice:

-This workshop is designed for farm partners — business, domestic, married — where both parties are engaged in the farm decision making and/or work activity and are committed to working on a healthy relationship.
-Can be attended alone but with your partner is recommended as the majority of class time is spent doing exercises specific to your operation and discussing with partner and group.
+Participatory Workshop This workshop is designed for all types of farm partners, where both parties are engaged in the farm decision making and/or work activity and are committed to working on a healthy relationship.
+Can be attended alone but with your partner is recommended as the majority of class time is spent doing exercises specific to your operation and discussing with partners and sharing with the group.
 This workshop is not intended or designed to address relationships that have deteriorated into a state of opposition.

 True Dirt: Bring Life’s Work to the Page